-It is also important to consider any security implications of deploying customized code.
+It is important to consider any security implications of deploying customized code.
 Refer to the Operations Manual → Securing Extensions for details on best practices for securing user-defined procedures and functions.

 Do not create or retain more objects than you strictly need to.
 Large caches in particular tend to promote more objects to the old generation, thus increasing the need for expensive full garbage collections.